thin-edge/thin-edge.io/docs/src/operate/configuration/config.md

 ## Environment variables

-To aid in configuring `thin-edge.io` in containerised environments, `thin-edge.io` supports passing in the configuration via environment variables.
+To aid in configuring %%te%% in containerised environments, %%te%% supports passing in the configuration via environment variables.
 For instance, to configure the Cumulocity URL and MQTT bind address, you can run:

 ```sh
 env TEDGE_C8Y_URL=mytenant.cumulocity.com TEDGE_MQTT_BIND_ADDRESS=127.0.0.1 tedge connect c8y